(Remember to look at the ‘Blogs’ to learn more about past volunteers’ experiences)

 - Are able to get on with others, including those from very different backgrounds.

-- Are self disciplined, because these projects are doing serious work for the children and young people they are helping.
+- Are self disciplined and committed, because these projects are doing serious work for the children and young people they are helping.
 They need their volunteers to provide support and not to need too much of it!

-- Are flexible and interested in seeing how other cultures operate (and able to be flexible about things like food!)
+- Are flexible and interested in trying new experiences (and able to be flexible about things like food!)

 - Are REALLY interested in helping others